Aku1795/Datamining_course/README.md

 # Datamining_course
-Datamining practical courses from Centrale Supelec
+Datamining practical courses from Centrale Supelec.
+Focus on using python libraries such as pyspark, pandas and scikit learn